cdapio/cdap/cdap-docs/examples-manual/source/examples/spark-k-means.rst

    **Note:** A version of ``curl`` that works with Windows is included in the CDAP Standalone SDK in ``libexec\bin\curl.exe``

 #.
-Use the Command-line Interface:
+Use the Command Line Interface:

    .. list-table::
      :widths: 20 80